rohanpadhye/JQF/README.md

 ```

 This shouldn't happen! `DateFormat.format()` does not specify that it will throw `ArrayIndexOutOfBoundsException`.
 Time to file a [bug report](https://github.com/rohanpadhye/jqf/wiki/Bug-trophy-case) :-)

+## Writing Generators

+In the example above, the generator for `Date` type ships with `junit-quickcheck`, which is the QuickCheck library that JQF uses.
+To write generators of more complex types `T`, simply create your own class which extends `Generator<T>`.
+If creating a random instance of `T` requires a random instance of `U`, you can simply re-use an existing `Generator<U>`. **Generators are composable!*

+Go check out the [junit-quickcheck documentation on writing generators](https://pholser.github.io/junit-quickcheck/site/0.7/usage/complex-types.html), or look at some [examples in the JQF repository](https://github.com/rohanpadhye/jqf/tree/master/examples/src/main/java/edu/berkeley/cs/jqf/examples).

 ## Using JQF with Maven